thoughtis/gistbot/README.md

 5. Go to `Features > Event Subscriptions`
 6. Click Change in `Request URL`
 7. Paste new Ngrok URL in `Request URL`

+## We're Hiring
+Are you looking to work on chatbots, API's and cool frontend app's?
+We are hiring.
+Please reachout to clint@thought.is for more details.